microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

-In the remainder of this document, we consider each of those questions in turn then propose a design.
+In the remainder of this document, we consider each of those questions in turn then propose some potential designs.
-Finally, we consider some potential improvements a list some miscellaneous related thoughts.
+Finally, we list any remaining additional thoughts relevant to the matter.

 ## Undo Semantics